hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 I am still unable to see the bigger picture, other than more unification of *internal representations*, but less so of public APIs.

+E.g. `Text` could be a newytpe over `Bytes`.
+But that won't save us any type.
+We would need at least a newtype to write an API that maintains the "valid unicode" invariant, which `Bytes` does not guarantee.

 Writing a new string type can be really hard.
-But with the rich APIs of `ByteString` and `ShortByteString`, coming up with newtypes might not be that difficult.
+But with the rich APIs of `ByteString`, `ShortByteString` and `Bytes`, coming up with newtypes might not be that difficult.

 ### What are we missing